GlobalFishingWatch/GFW_technical_documentation/Ports-and-voyages.md

 [Training Slide Deck](https://docs.google.com/presentation/d/1CNL-hUbZGkj41siUWPi4QvHgz82Ohe_G1fLHMfSjXu4/edit#slide=id.g7b6fe9f445_0_0)

-GFW maintains a database of anchorages/ports and tracks when vessels enter/exit these ports.
+GFW maintains a database of anchorages/ports and identifies when vessels enter/exit these ports.
 The trips in between these port visits are then grouped to track vessel voyages.

 “Port events” are the single events that occur within a port, including: